xybor-x/.github/profile/README.md

 ## Hi there 👋

-We are xybor, an organization of developing.
+We are xybor, an organization of utility services development.
 We created the xybor-x for providing community useful projects.